open-telemetry/opentelemetry-java-instrumentation/instrumentation-core/spring/README.md

 `http://localhost:8081/time`

 ***Note: The default port for the Apache Tomcat is 8080.
 On localhost both FirstService and SecondService services will attempt to run on this port raising an error.
 To avoid this add `server.port=8081` to the resources/application.properties file.
-Ensure the port specified corresponds to port referenced by FirstServiceController.SecondServiceUrl. ***
+Ensure the port specified corresponds to port referenced by FirstServiceController.secondServiceUrl. ***

 Congrats, we just created a distributed service with OpenTelemetry!